I am Dr Alex Wilde, a medical writer since 2001, with a flair for scientific writing and knowledge across a broad range of therapeutic areas.

-Whether you need evidence-based technical reports for a specialist medical audience or a consumer health piece or patient information, I can deliver completed high quality projects to suit your brief.
+Whether you need evidence-based technical reports, manuscripts or case studies for a specialist medical audience or a consumer health piece or patient information, I can deliver completed high quality projects to suit your brief.

 My PhD and post doctoral program in psychiatry trained me in quantitative and qualitative scientific methodology, MeSH heading searches, literature reviews, systematic review and meta-analysis, multivariate statistical analysis and interpretation and producing peer-reviewed publications in scientific journals.
 I am also a peer reviewer.

 My Master’s journalism training furnished me with skills in writing investigative journalism, print features, White papers and engaging web content.